Patryk-Malinowski/FYP_DOC/FYP/wiki/wiki.md

 ## Creating Duckietown Account

 I had to use my GitHub account to sign up on the Duckietown website.
+It would not let me sign up normally.

 [Duckietown Sign Up](https://hub.duckietown.com/signup/)